citizenlabsgr/read-first/project-maintainer.md

 * Be patient, kind and welcoming.

 #### First tasks:
-* Work with project lead to make the announcement in Slack, let people know they can reach out to you.
+* Work with project guide to make the announcement in Slack, let people know they can reach out to you.
 * Add yourself to the project readme.
 * Start reviewing pull requests & grooming issues.